For employersThe page was last modified:

 On this page you will find information about:

-- Temporary abolishment of fringe benefits tax
+- Temporary exemption of fringe benefits tax for parking and gifts

 - New rules for certain types of employment